 Which is part of the beauty of the wonderful game of poker!
 I hope you found this post helpful and watch this space for further advice on 3betting in poker and MTTs in particular.

-Make sure to check our exciting Art of 3-Betting Part 2, where other great tips and tricks are waiting you!
+Make sure to check our exciting Art of 3-Betting Part 2, where other great tips and tricks are awaiting you!

 If you have any questions, please let us know in the comments below.